Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Results

-We compute the feature learning saturation and maximum layers for all 12 grammatical tasks and 4 conceptual tasks, averaging them to represent form and meaning, respectively.
-From Figure~\ref{fig:saturation}, we can see that the saturation and maximum layers for meaning are generally higher than those for form across all six models.
-This suggests that LLMs stabilize their encoding of grammatical features before conceptual features, indicating that LLMs learn the form of language first and then the meaning of language.
+\paragraph{LLMs encode form earlier than meaning.} We compute the feature learning saturation and maximum layers for all 12 grammatical tasks and 4 conceptual tasks, averaging them to represent form and meaning, respectively.
+As shown in Figure~\ref{fig:4_level_2}, the saturation and maximum layers for meaning are generally higher than those for form across all six models.
+This suggests that LLMs stabilize their encoding of grammatical features before conceptual features.